corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/corda-services/vault-state-event-service.md

 ## Starting a flow triggered by a vault state event

-If you plan to start flows within the the `VaultStateEventService.subscribe` callback or in the processing logic of the `DurableCursor` returned by the other version of `VaultStateEventService.subscribe` then you need to call subscribe only when you have received a `StateMachineStarted` lifecycle event.
+If you plan to start flows within the the `VaultStateEventService.subscribe` callback or in the processing logic of the `DurableCursor` returned by the other version of `VaultStateEventService.subscribe`, then you need to call subscribe only when you have received a `StateMachineStarted` lifecycle event.

 ## Self-managed solution